nerdocs/vue-extensions/README.md

 })
 ```

+You can import the `options` object from a file that can be created automatially, depending on how you have structured your plugin structures.

-This is all you need for having now an `<extension>` tag available anywhere:
+You have an `<extension>` tag available now:

 ```html
 <template>